 5.9.2.1.
 When using the ratio method, first determine the ratio between comparative responses and then assign a value based on the following:

 5.9.2.1.1.
-If the ratio is less than 2:1, defer to the "bigger-is-better" principle.
+If one response is visually larger than the comparable response, but the ratio is less than 3:1, defer to the "bigger-is-better" principle and assign a plus or minus one.